tchalvak/penelope/README.md

 # Install
-Check that you have python3 installed, I am running version 3.7:
+Check that you have python3 installed, this project was coded with 3.7.2:

     python3 --version
     Python 3.7.2

-Install from the requirements: pip3 install -r requirements.txt

 Create some virtual environments: